RJain12/choformer/README.md

 ## <h2 id="benchmark">Evaluation</a> </h2>

-We utilized the Codon Adaptation Index (CAI) and Translational Efficiency Metrics (TAI) to evaluate the effectiveness of 3,000 codons optimized by CHOFormer.

-The mean CAI of the optimized sequences was 0.8471 with a standard deviation of 0.0874, compared to the original mean CAI of 0.6541 with a standard deviation of 0.0526.
+The Codon Adaptation Index (CAI) is a key metric used to predict gene expression efficiency based on codon usage, strongly correlating with real-world protein expression levels (dos Reis et al.).
+Similarly, the Translational Adaptation Index (TAI) measures how efficiently a sequence can be translated into protein, offering insights into translational efficiency.
+By applying Anwar et al.'s (2023) methodology for protein abundance prediction, we observed significant improvements after CHOFormer optimization.

 <div style="display: flex; flex-direction: row; justify-content: space-between;">
     <img src="public/boxplot_cai.png" alt="CAI Boxplot" style="width: 45%;">
     <img src="public/boxplot_tai.png" alt="TAI Boxplot" style="width: 45%;">
 </div>

-The Codon Adaptation Index (CAI) predicts gene expression efficiency based on codon usage and correlates strongly with protein expression levels (dos Reis et al.), making it a reliable codon optimization metric.
-The Translational Adaptation Index (TAI) reflects how efficiently a sequence can be translated into protein, offering insights into translational efficiency.
-Using the methodology from Anwar et al. (2023), we found that CHOFormer-optimized sequences had a mean TAI of 0.682 (± 0.209), compared to the original 0.373 (± 0.112), showing significant improvements in both metrics.
+The mean CAI of the optimized sequences was 0.8471 (± 0.0874), compared to the original mean CAI of 0.6541 (± 0.0526).
+Likewise, the mean TAI of the optimized sequences was 0.682 (± 0.209), compared to the original TAI of 0.373 (± 0.112).
+These results demonstrate substantial improvements in gene expression efficiency and translation potential using CHOFormer.

 ## <h2 id="training">Training and Data Preprocessing</a> </h2>
 ### CHOFormer